What Kind of Solar Panel Do You Need to Charge a 12v Battery?

 I have an article with more information on measuring battery capacity that you can find here: What Is Battery Capacity & How Do I Measure It? (mAh/Wh/Ah/V).

-How do you hook up a solar panel to a 12 volt battery?
+How do you hook up a solar panel to a 12-volt battery?

 Using a charge controller, secure the negative wire into the controller and then fasten the opposite negative end of the wire onto the negative/ground of the battery (colored black).
-Repeat this process using the positive/red wire.
-Then, connect the negative/black wire from the solar panel to the charge controller and repeat for the positive/red wire.

 For a visual representation of how to do this, follow this video from Will Prowse or continue below.

-With my own system, I used the Atem Power 200W solar panel with a TalentCell LiFePO4 battery.
+With my system, I used the Atem Power 200W solar panel with a TalentCell LiFePO4 battery.
 The solar panel came with an MPPT controller.

 Atem Power 200W panel with TalentCell battery